 Effective January 1, 2024, our segment reporting was realigned to include our Puerto Rico business within Other Americas.
 Accordingly, United States is now adjusted to exclude Puerto Rico.
 All previously reported results have been restated to conform to the current year presentation.

-The United States revenues above represent revenues from our company-owned branches and franchise fees received from our franchise operations, which were \$12.8 for 2022.
-Intangible asset amortization related to acquisitions is excluded from operating costs within the reportable segments and corporate expenses, and shown separately.
+(b) The United States revenues above represent revenues from our company-owned branches and franchise fees received from our franchise operations, which were \$12.8 for 2022.